jamesaniciete/Portfolio/README.md

 # Portfolio
-Portfolio containing a sample of project work.
+Hi there!
+This is a portfolio containing a sample of my past project work.\

-File grouping:
+The files are grouped as follows\\

 Predictive Modeling Project:
   - Billie Eilish Project (Excel/R/SAS):